Red Letter Days

-Red Letter Days is a UK company which was an early adopter of the concept of giving experience day vouchers as gifts and corporate rewards, based in Borehamwood in the offices of its parent company, Buyagift.
+Red Letter Days is a UK company which was an early adopter of the concept of giving experience day vouchers as gifts and corporate rewards.
+It is based in Farringdon, London, in the offices of its parent company, Moonpig Group.

-The company is now owned by French firm, The Smartbox group, based in Dublin, who offer gift experiences throughout a number of European countries.
+The company is now owned by Moonpig Group, which also owns the Buyagift, Moonpig and Greetz brands.

 History

 The company was founded by former Dragons' Den entrepreneur Rachel Elnaugh, who developed the idea for Red Letter Days after creatively packaging cricket tickets to give to her father.
 She saw the opportunity for packaging intangible experiences as gifts and established Red Letter Days in 1989.

 The business began to take off after placing brochure inserts into national newspapers and magazines in the lead-up to Christmas 1990.

 Red Letter Days struggled after a "disastrous over-expansion in 2002."

 In 2005, Sir Rodney Walker was listed as chairman in anticipation of listing on the Alternative Investment Market, hoping to float on the stock market later that year.